AI for Recruitment in Switzerland

 - Recruitment timeline reduced to 38 days (-43%)

-- Declined offer rate dropped from 30% to 12%
+- Declined offer rate dropped custom project scope

-- Recruitment quality: 12-month retention rate increased from 78% to 91%
+- Recruitment quality: 12-month retention rate increased custom project scope

 - HR time saved: 120 hours/year